fatih/vim-go/README.md

 ```

 ## Settings

-Below are some settings for `.vimrc` you might find useful :
+Below are some settings and mappings for `.vimrc` you might find useful.
+Each
+mappings is provided via VimL's `<Plug>` functionality.
+See examples:

 Import the package under your cursor with `<leader>i`